-Finding oneself caught in the haze of fear and destruction, or worse, part of the body count, no longer seems like a distant concern.
-If feels like an ever-present possibility.
+Finding oneself caught in the haze of fear and destruction, or worse part of the body count, no longer seems like an unreasonable concern.
+It feels like an ever-present possibility.

 The reality: the likelihood that any one person will be a victim of such horror is still statistically very small.
 You’re more likely to get hit by a car or fall off a ladder in your own backyard (assuming you have one, of course).